 According to Department of Transportation (DOT) regulations, drivers of commercial motor vehicles must keep a driver log book to record their hours of service (HOS).
 Records of duty status (RODS) can be recorded manually on a paper log or using an electronic logging device.

 The driver’s status over a 24-hour period is displayed on a grid with one box per hour of the day and four sections, each for a different driver status: off-duty, sleeper berth (in case a berth is used), driving, or on-duty.
-The driver log book must always be updated to the last change of duty status.
+The logs must always be updated to the last change of duty status.
 Paper log books must be filled out manually while electronic log books connect directly to the engine and update automatically.
 One of the advantages of elogs is not having to worry about how to do truck driver log books correctly, since errors in filling out paper logs could result in fines.

 Who Must Keep Their Driver Log Book on Paper and Who Must Use an ELD?